tritonhacks/thwebdev-24/source/Design/Design.md

 ### 🎨 User Interaction (UI) - Designing the House's Controls
 UI is all about making the buttons and cool stuff on the website.
 It's like creating easy-to-click, good-looking controls, similar to designing a game controller.
 In web development, UI ensures the website is not just functional but also visually appealing and easy to navigate.

-So, UX makes the website feel great, and UI makes it look awesome and easy to play around with. 🖱️💻✨
+UX makes the website feel great, and UI makes it look awesome and easy to play around with. 🖱️💻✨

 ![UX and UI with House Analogy](source/assets/images/ux_ui.jpg)